Prat13k/MovieRecommendationSystem/README.md

 #### Dataset
 There are several CSV files.

-Links : Links.CSV contains the Links.
+Links : Links.CSV contains the Links./n
-Rating : Rating.CSV contains the ratings of the movies.
+Rating : Rating.CSV contains the ratings of the movies./n
-Tags : Tags.CSV contains the tags of the movies.
+Tags : Tags.CSV contains the tags of the movies./n
-Moives : Moves.CSV contains the movies.
+Moives : Moves.CSV contains the movies./n